semgrep/semgrep-docs/docs/semgrep-sc/sc-getting-started.md

 }
 </ul>

-# Scanning open source dependencies
+# Getting started with Semgrep Supply Chain

+Semgrep Supply Chain (TODO: define in 1 or 2 sentences - scan open source dependencies through reachability ).

-Semgrep Supply chain scans can be triggered from the Semgrep App interface.
+Semgrep Supply Chain scans can be set up from the Semgrep App interface.

 :::note
 Semgrep Supply Chain **supports monorepositories (monorepos)** by treating each subdirectory as its own repository.
 Findings are grouped under these repositories based on the lockfile or manifest file present in the subdirectory.